digitalocean/container-blueprints/DOKS-wordpress/README.md

 wordpress.local-tls   True    wordpress.local-tls   24h
 ```

 Now, you can access WordPress using the domain configured earlier.
+You will be guided through the `installation` process.

 ## Enabling WordPress Monitoring Metrics